c42f/tinyformat/README.rst

 Here's a list of known bugs which are probably cumbersome to fix:

-* Field padding is unlikely to work correctly with complicated user defined types.
+* Field padding won't work correctly with complicated user defined types.
+For general types, the only way to do this correctly seems to be format to a temporary string stream, check the length, and finally send to the output stream with padding if necessary.
+Doing this for all types would be quite inelegant because it implies extra allocations to make the temporary stream.
+A workaround is to add logic to operator<<() for composite user defined types so they are aware of the stream field width.